pyTooling/Actions/releaser/README.md

-# Tip
+# Releaser

-**Tip** is a Docker GitHub Action written in Python.
+**Releaser** is a Docker GitHub Action written in Python.

-**Tip** allows to keep a GitHub Release of type pre-release and its artifacts up to date with latest builds.
+**Releaser** allows to keep a GitHub Release of type pre-release and its artifacts up to date with latest builds.
-Combined with a workflow that is executed periodically, **Tip** allows to provide a fixed release name for users willing to use daily/nightly artifacts of a project.
+Combined with a workflow that is executed periodically, **Releaser** allows to provide a fixed release name for users willing to use daily/nightly artifacts of a project.

-Furthermore, when any [semver](https://semver.org) compilant tagged commit is pushed, **Tip** can create a release and upload assets.
+Furthermore, when any [semver](https://semver.org) compilant tagged commit is pushed, **Releaser** can create a release and upload assets.

 ## Context